amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 ![Session Handling](./Session_Handling.png)

-> - Programming relevant services (SIDs) are only accessable in programming session.
+> - Programming relevant services (SIDs) are only accessible in programming session.
-> - To enable the full access there need to be a security access after changing to programming session
+> - To enable the full access there needs to be a security access after changing to programming session

-To fully activate the programming session without any restrictions the following procedure need to be done:
+To fully activate the programming session without any restrictions the following procedure needs to be done:
 ![Session Handling](./Security_Access.png)
-> 1. The GUI requests for a seed - Need to be a random value that must be use in order to compute the key
+> 1. The GUI requests for a seed - Need to be a random value that must be used in order to compute the key
 > 2. The GUI computes a key based on the seed using an algorithm that is defined for the AMOS Bootloader and known to GUI and ECU
 > 3. The GUI sends the key to the ECU, the ECU verifies it and, if it matches the ECU's value, the programming session is fully unlocked